Free data at spacelike $\mathscr{I}$ and characterization of Kerr-de Sitter in all dimensions: Introduction

-In spite of this, one can actually find in the literature related existence and uniqueness results in higher dimensions \cite{Anderson2005} based on quite a different approach.
+{In spite of this, one can actually find in the literature related existence and uniqueness results in higher dimensions \cite{Anderson2005} based on quite a different approach.
 This is the framework introduced by Fefferman and Graham, first in the paper \cite{FeffGrah85} and later extended into a monograph \cite{ambientmetric}.
-An important part of their work relates to asymptotically Einstein $n+1$-dimensional metrics, namely, conformally extendable metrics which satisfy the Einstein equations (to a certain order) at ($n$-dimensional) $\scri$.
-This is carried through the study of their asymptotic formal series expansions, usually called Fefferman-Graham (FG) expansion.
-It is remarkable the qualitative difference which appears between the $n$ odd and even cases.
+An important part of the Fefferman and Graham formalism relates to asymptotically Einstein $(n+1)$-dimensional metrics, namely, conformally extendable metrics which satisfy the Einstein equations (to a certain order) at ($n$-dimensional) $\scri$.
+This is carried through the study of their asymptotic formal series expansions, (see also \cite{Starob82} for an earlier asymptotic study in four spacetime dimensions and positive cosmological constant) usually called Fefferman-Graham (FG) expansion.
+It is remarkable the qualitative differences that appear between the $n$ odd and even cases.
 For $n$ even, there is an obstruction to find a smooth metric satisfying the Einstein equations to infinite order at $\Sigma$.
 The expansion introduces logarithmic terms which depend on a certain conformally invariant tensor $\obs$ determined by the boundary metric, known as obstruction tensor.
 No such obstruction occurs for $n$ odd.
 Interestingly it is the obstruction tensor what allows Anderson \cite{Anderson2005} to find an asymptotic Cauchy problem for the Einstein equations in the $n$ odd case.
+We remark that nor the original Anderson's proof in \cite{Anderson2005}, neither Anderson and Chruściel's later clarification \cite{andersonchrusciel05} are fully complete and a revised complete version has been recently published in \cite{kaminski21}.
 For $n+1$ even dimensional metrics $\tilg$, this tensor provides the differential equation $\obs = 0$, which for Lorentzian conformally Einstein metrics, can be cast as a Cauchy problem at $\scri$.
 Anderson proves that solutions of this Cauchy problem exist and are uniquely determined for every pair of symmetric two-tensors $(\gamma, g_{(n)})$, $\gamma$ positive definite and $g_{(n)}$ traceless and transverse w.r.t. $\gamma$.
 A posteriori, $\gamma$ determines the geometry of $\scri$ and $g_{(n)}$ is $n$-th order coefficient of the asymptotic expansion of $\tilg$.
 This idea is not extendable to the $n$ even case, for no obstruction tensor can be built out of $\tilg$ when $n+1$ is odd.
+In this case, however, there is a result \cite{kichenassamy03} that proves the convergence of the FG expansion in the case where the data are analytic. }